More than 1.5 million people have fled Ukraine: UN | DW | 06.03.2022

 This article was last updated at 11:02 UTC/GMT

-Ukrainian President Volodymyr Zelenskyy said on Sunday that Russian forces were preparing to shell the major port city of Odesa.
+Ukrainian President Volodymyr Zelenskyy said on Sunday that Russian forces were preparing to bombard the major port city of Odesa.

 "This is going to be a military crime.
 This is going to be a historic crime," he said in a televised address.